sky-shift/skyshift/docs/source/cli/users.rst

 Switch Active Context
 ---------------

-Active context in SkyFlow is defined to be the active user account and namespace combined.
+Active context in SkyShift is defined to be the active user account and namespace combined.
 It is the context all provisioning requests are sent with by default.
-The ``switch`` updates the local SkyFlow config to use the new context.
+The ``switch`` updates the local SkyShift config to use the new context.

 **Usage:**